statmike/vertex-ai-mlops/Applied GenAI/readme.md

 >**Sidebar:**
 >
->Tuning a language model does note actually change the model, instead, it is enhanced for a specific task.
+>Tuning a language model does not actually change the model.
+Instead, it enhances the model for a specific task.
 This helps the model learn to perform a task as desired from a set of examples - tuning examples.
 This can be thought of as an adaptor model.
-I like to think of this as a pair of glasses for a LLM.
-These glasses focus the light (input text) onto the eye (the LLM input) in an alignment that focuses on doing the task well.
+I like to think of this as a pair of glasses for an LLM.
+These glasses focus the light (input text) onto the eye (the LLM input) in an alignment that optimizes on doing the task well.

 **Contextual Awareness**